 - Follow the prompt to sign in to your Slack workspace.

 - Select Allow to give your Tableau site access to the Slack workspace.

-You can disconnect a Tableau site from a Slack workspace by selecting Disconnect from Slack in the Integrations tab of site settings.
-Users will continue to receive notifications for some time.
-The OAuth client information you added in Step 2 is retained and can be used to connect to a new workspace, if needed.
+As a site admin, you can disconnect a Tableau site from a Slack workspace by selecting Disconnect from Slack in the Integrations tab of site settings.
+Users continue to receive notifications for some time.
+The OAuth client information you added in Step 2 is retained and can be used to connect to a new workspace if needed.

-When a new version of the Tableau Slack application is available, Tableau recommends reinstalling the application to maintain app performance and use new features.
+When a new version of the Tableau App for Slack is available, Tableau recommends updating the application to maintain app performance and use new features.